Skip to Content

 2. Live Snails on the Body

 Even in modern times, animals are used in a medical capacity.
-Take leeches for example; while they may creep some people out, they can actually prove to be lifesavers as they help to improve blood flow around certain areas of the body.
+Take leeches, for example; while they may creep some people out, they can actually prove to be lifesavers as they help improve blood flow around certain body areas.

 Snails…not so much.
 One common medieval remedy was to use live snails to ease burns.
 Yes really.
-Research has actually shown that snail slime contains antioxidants, anesthetic, anti-irritant, and collagen – all of which are great properties to help ease a burn.
+Research has actually shown that snail slime contains antioxidants, anesthetics, anti-irritants, and collagen – all of which are great properties to help ease a burn.

 While it is laughable to use a live snail, snail slime is used in some capacity in modern times.
 In fact, ‘snail gel’ is used for skin preparations and for treating minor injuries.